Police officer tells Lyra McKee trial of moment masked gunman opened fire

 He said: “She was unresponsive.
 I was trying to maintain an airway.

-“I was giving rescue breaths as we continued doing until we arrived at Altnagelvin accident and amergency.”
+“I was giving rescue breaths as we continued doing until we arrived at Altnagelvin accident and emergency.”

 Regarding the injury suffered by the journalist, the officer said he was surprised because there was very little blood coming from it.